Friday, I saw an army of amputees in Pershing Square.

 Lady Liar’s eyes bloomed and she grabbed her high heel pumps and dashed barefoot out of the square.

-I turned to her source of fright and only saw a thirtysomething white guy with messy hair, his hands patiently clasped in his lap.
+I turned to her source of fright and only saw a thirtysomething Asian guy with messy hair, his hands patiently clasped in his lap.
 He watched her run without pleasure or astonishment.
 A pigeon landed nearby and he gave it the same regards.

 “Should I be scared of you?”
 I asked dully.

 “Not many.
 Probably because he eats kittens.
 Anyway he told me about you, said I should check out your art.”

 “I know what an artist can do when I see their art.”

 “It doesn’t matter.
 I’m not in a gallery anymore.”